factsheetlist/factsheetlist.github.io/index.md

 ## United States

-Factsheets and sources on bad things the United States has done or continues to do
+Factsheets and sources on bad things the United States has done or continues to do.

 -   [List of Atrocities Committed by U.S. Authorities](https://github.com/dessalines/essays/blob/master/us_atrocities.md)
     -   An overwhelmingly detailed and thorough documentation of terrible acts the US has committed overseas and domestically by dessalines on GitHub